 Nearly every expert recommends against constant snacking and grazing.
 We may think our kids need to snack, but guess what?
 They actually don’t.

 In other cultures, snacking is simply not something that people do (adults or kids).
 In France and Italy, children usually have a single afternoon snack between meals.
 It is possible.
-(In France, Emily Druckerman writes in Bringing Up Bebe, children don’t even have the right to open the fridge.
+(In France, Pamela Druckerman writes in Bringing Up Bebe, children don’t even have the right to open the fridge.
 I love it.)

 Here in America, though, it seems like young kids are literally eating around the clock: grazing.
 Most American parents aren’t going to toss snack time out the window (all the more because our kids become accustomed to it at school and daycare…), and it’s certainly reasonable to have one or two dedicated snack times a day — just try to keep them at least an hour away from the next meal.
 You want your child to be sitting down for meals hungry.